Inference In High-dimensional Single-Index Models Under Symmetric Designs: Inference under Gaussian Design

 \subsection{Background on Debiased Lasso}

-The debiased lasso procedure proposed by \cite{javanmard2014confidence,zhang2014confidence,vandegeer2014} is motivated by correcting the bias of low-dimensional projection estimators using the lasso estimate.
+The debiased lasso procedure proposed by \cite{javanmard2014confidence,zhang2014confidence,vandegeer2014} can be motivated as correcting the bias of low-dimensional projection estimators using the lasso estimate.
 More precisely, suppose that in a linear model $y = \langle x, \beta \rangle + \varepsilon$ the goal is to conduct inference on the first coordinate of $\beta$.
-In the low-dimensional scenario where $p < n$ and $rank(X) = p$, the OLS estimate of $\beta_1$ can be written as
+In the low-dimensional scenario where $p < n$ and $\mathrm{rank}(X) = p$, the OLS estimate of $\beta_1$ can be written as

-where $u$ is the projection of $X_{\cdot,1}$ on the orthocomplement of the span of $X_{\cdot, 2}, \dots, X_{\cdot, p}$.
+where $u$ is the projection of the first column $X_{\cdot,1}$ on the orthocomplement of the span of $X_{\cdot, 2}, \dots, X_{\cdot, p}$.
 In the high-dimensional setting where $p > n$, this projection is typically zero, but one may still be able to find a vector $u$ for which $u^T X_{\cdot, 1}$ is large while $\max_{j>1} |u^T X_{\cdot, j}|$ has a slow rate of growth.
 The bias of this projection estimator can further be reduced by using the Lasso estimate \citep{tibshirani1996regression} of $\beta$:

-A natural choice for the projection vector $u$ is $u = X \Sigma^{-1}$ when $\Sigma$ is known, used for example by \cite{javanmard2018debiasing}.
+A natural choice for the projection vector $u$ is $u = X \Sigma^{-1}\mathrm{e}_1$ when $\Sigma$ is known, used for example by \cite{javanmard2018debiasing}.
 Our estimator in Section 2.2 uses this choice up to a constant multiple.
 The analysis of this estimator is similar to the linear model setting and is included here as a stepping stone to the more involved analysis of later sections.

 The estimator in Section 2.3 uses node-wise lasso to estimate (a multiple) of the first row of $\Sigma^{-1}$.
 The use of node-wise lasso was suggested previously by \cite{zhang2014confidence,vandegeer2014}.
 Our estimator is slightly different in that we use sample splitting to break the dependence between the estimate of $\Sigma^{-1}$ and the approximation error $z$, whereas this is not necessary in linear models since the noise and the design are typically assumed to be independent.